ayushsharma82/ESP-DASH/versioned_docs/version-v4.x.x/cards/generic.md

 ```

 ### Reference

-This is a reference sketch showing positions for intializer, callback and updater.
+This is a reference sketch showing positions for intializer and updater.

 <!-- A complete dummy sketch showing positions for intializer and updater -->